space-concordia-robotics/robotics-prototype/robot/rover/README.md

 ### PDS
 This folder contains MCU code for the PDS.

-### Demos
-This folder contains short demo sketches to test simple Arduino/Teensy features.

-### Utilities
-This folder contains sketches used for testing or measuring data.
-Due to their nature, some may use older code and may require refactoring in the future.

 ### TestCode
 This directory contains test code which may or may not go into the main code being developed.